-The Les Donnelly Scholarship provides financial assistance to a post-secondary student who has contributed to health and safety in their community.
+The Les Donnelly Scholarship provides financial assistance to a post-secondary student who is a resident of Saskatchewan and has contributed to health and safety in their community.
 It is awarded annually and applicants must submit their responses to the eligibility questions along with their application to be considered.
+In the past, this scholarship amount has ranged from $500 to $1,500.
+The amount and number of recipients varies year to year.
 The Saskatchewan Safety Council must receive applications no later than May 31st for the same year of studies.

 Please forward completed applications to:

 firstname.lastname@example.org (please include "Les Donnelly Scholarship Application" in the subject line)

 Saskatchewan Safety Council

 Regina, SK S4N 6E2

 Les Donnelly has had a significant impact on safety in the province of Saskatchewan.
 He served as Executive Director for the Saskatchewan Safety Council from 1970 to 1983 where he initiated many essential programs and events that aimed to raise awareness about the importance of safety and injury prevention in the workplace as well as in the home.